XavierTM/codeswag/getting-started-with-java/Getting started with Java.md

 ![Hello world output](https://codeswag.co.uk/wp-content/uploads/2020/01/Hello-world-300x66.png)

-One thing to note is that Java tries to make sure that we don't dare to do anything without creating class.
+One thing to note is that Java tries to make sure that we don't dare to do anything without creating a class.
 It was designed to make sure that it is simply a difficult task to avoid all the benefits we have been talking about above, even if we're okay with *not benefitting*.
 This is why(most probably) we have to create a class in the above code example, even though we are not going to create an object instance of it.

 * The first line tells the compiler which *package* the class we're creating belongs to.
 A *package* is just a collection of related classes and interfaces.
 In this case, our package is named example.
 * On line 3, we declared the class and named it HelloWorld.Everything that is part of a class body in Java has to be surrounded by squiggly-braces.
-* On line 4 is a method header called main with an argument of an array of objects of class String.
-Everything that is to be executed in a Java program has to be in the main function.
-When you run a Java program, the JVM looks for the main function, executes it until its end, then exit.
+* Line 4 is a header of a method called main with an argument of an array of objects of class String.
+Everything that is to be executed in a Java program has to be in the main method.
+When you run a Java program, the JVM looks for the main method, executes it until its end, then exit.
 Everything that is part of a method in Java body has to be surrounded by squiggly-braces.
 The array args is a location that will contain arguments passed to our program in a commandline.
 More on this later.
 * On line 5, we're printing the words "Hello world" to the screen.
 To print anything else we can replace the "Hello world" statement with whatever we want to print.
 We say we're passing a value to a subroutine(called methods in Java) to act on.
 More on methods later.
 The method System.out.println() prints out the passed value, then print a new line character.
 There is also a method called System.out.print() which just prints out the passed value.
   Every statement in Java should end with a ";".
 Line 5 is an example of a statement.